AI Workshop: learn to build apps with AI →

 Tips: Restarting a Node process without file changes

-I had the need to run a Node project and if that failed for some reason, run it again.
+I needed to run a Node project and, if it failed for some reason, run it again.

-I had the idea of using nodemon, which is the way to restart a node process when a file changes.
+I thought of using nodemon, which restarts a Node process when a file changes.

-I was thinking it did the same if the process crashed but it’s not how it works.
+I assumed it would do the same when the process crashed, but it’s not how it works.

 So I found this solution.